jml312/MERN-Start-Automation/README.md

 <h1>MERN Project Start Automation</h1>
-A zsh script to create a MERN project with a client and server folder setup
+A slighlty opinionated zsh script to create a MERN project with a client and server folder setup (includes redux and axios)

 <h2>Installation (for ZSH on mac terminal)</h2>
 <ol>